CAT #: 14120031

 FLT3 Mutation Assay - ABI Fluorescence Detection

-Gel electrophoresis is commonly used to resolve the different-sized amplicon products and ethidium bromide or other DNA intercalating dyes to stain and detect these products.
-A powerful alternative method is use of differential fluorescence detection with primers conjugated with fluorescent dyes that correspond to different targeted regions.
-Reaction products from several different master mixes can be pooled, fractionated using capillary electrophoresis, and detected simultaneously.
-This detection system results in unsurpassed sensitivity, single base resolution, differential product detection and relative quantification.
-In addition, the laboratory can eliminate the use of agarose and polyacrylamide gels, as well as the use of carcinogens such as ethidium bromide.
+Differential fluorescence detection is commonly used to resolve the different-sized amplicon products using a capillary electrophoresis instrument.
+Primers can be conjugated with several different fluorescent dyes (fluorophores) so that they can produce different emission spectra upon excitation by a laser in the capillary electrophoresis instrument.
+In this manner, different fluorescent dyes can correspond to different targeted regions.
+Therefore, reaction products from several different master mixes can be pooled, fractionated using capillary electrophoresis and detected simultaneously.
+This detection system results in unsurpassed sensitivity, single nucleotide resolution, differential product detection and relative quantification.
+In addition, the use of agarose and polyacrylamide gels, as well as the use of carcinogens such as ethidium bromide, can virtually be eliminated.
 Further, differential detection allows accurate, reproducible and objective interpretation of primer-specific products and automatic archiving of data.
-The limit of detection of this assay has been determined to be approximately 1 clonal cell in 100 hundred normal cells, and inter-assay and intra-assay reproducibility in size determination using capillary electrophoresis is approximately a single basepair.
-This reproducibility and sensitivity allows monitoring and tracking of individual tumors during research or methods development.
-The automatic archiving of specimen data allows comparison of data collected at different times.
+Inter-assay and intra-assay reproducibility in size determination using capillary electrophoresis is approximately 1 to 2 nucleotides.

 This product is for Research Use Only; not for use in diagnostic procedures.